sipeed/sipeed_wiki/docs/hardware/en/maix/m1s/other/start.md

 Make sure you run `./build.sh demo_name` command, not `./build.sh demo_name/` command.
 Note the symbol `/` in the end.

 ## Linux Demo

+This is a basic Linux Demo to run on M1s Dock.

 [Click me](https://dl.sipeed.com/fileList/MAIX/M1s/M1s_Dock/7_Firmware/m1sdock_linux_20221116.zip) to download Linux demo, and following the `steps.md` in the compressed file to finish burning Linux image.